PatriciaOM/MyFirstProject/README.md

 # MyFirstProject
 Hello everyone!
 I'm studying Java and Python for developing apps.
 For now, I know more Java than Python so only for practice, I did this project alone.
 It's a simple diary.
-It was develop with Java for improve my POO's knowledge.
+It was develop with Java for improve my OOP's knowledge.
 The Diary only works for this year, because I don't want to do it so difficult.
 For change the year you only have to change the constant ACTUAL_YEAR = 2024 in "MenuOne" file.

 There are 8 files in total.
 The main is in "MyDiary.java" file.
 There are comments throughout the code for better understanding.